AurionMail/docs/security_model.md

-# AurionMail Security
+# AurionMail Security Model
-## General
+## General Concepts

-In this document, a "secret" is defined as something that could be used to decrypt user data by an admin.
-It can be the unencrypted PGP key or Cryptpad User password.
-Encrypted secrets are secrets that require (directly or not) the main password to be used to decrypt user data.
+In this document, a **secret** refers to any unencrypted data (such as a raw PGP private key or CryptPad seed) that could allow an administrator or attacker to decrypt user data.
+An **encrypted secret** requires the user's master password (or a key derived from it) to be decrypted.

 ### Scope

-This is in Aurion Scope
+**In Scope for AurionMail:**
-- encrypt/decrypt emails with PGP in Bulwarkmail
+- End-to-end encryption/decryption of emails using PGP within Bulwark Webmail.
-- generate and share with Cryptpad the user encryption secret
+- Generating and securely passing encryption secrets to CryptPad.
-- enable users to generate their main password used to decrypt their keys and derivate the cryptpad secret

-This is **not** in Aurion Scope
+- Enabling user-side derivation of master encryption keys from a single master password.

+**Out of Scope:**
-- Cryptap secret management.
-Once the secret given to cryptpad, this is anymore in our scope.
+- Internal CryptPad secret lifecycle *after* handover.
+Once the secret is passed to CryptPad, data protection relies on CryptPad's native Zero-Knowledge architecture.

-### Constraints
+### Security Guarantees & Constraints
-- The password used to login never leave the user device.
+- **Zero-Knowledge Password:** The login password never leaves the user's device in plaintext.
-- The secrets never  leave the user device.
+- **Zero-Knowledge Secrets:** Unencrypted secrets never leave the client device.
-For now, this is a classic Zero-Knowledge architecture.
-However, we add one final constraint :
-- The user has only one password to remember.
+- **Single Password UX:** Users maintain only one master password.
-- By default, the secrets never leave the RAM of user device.
-It means that a secret is never written on disk.
+- **In-Memory Operations:** Secrets are kept strictly in RAM on the client side and are never written to disk unencrypted.
-- User should type their password only once per session maximum.
+- **Single Prompt:** Users enter their passphrase at most once per active session.

-## Sharing secrets
+## Secret Sharing Protocol
-We explain here the way we share secrets between a parent (P) and a child (C) (SSO, Bulwark, Cryptpad), respecting the previous constraints.
+To transfer secrets securely between origins—such as Parent (P, e.g., SSO) and Child (C, e.g., Bulwark or CryptPad), without violating our security constraints:
 ### Steps
-1. P has a secret in RAM
+1. **P** holds an unencrypted secret in RAM.
-2. P generates a random seed and iv
+2. **P** generates a cryptographically secure random `seed` and initialization vector (`iv`).
-3. P use this values to generate a non extractible CryptoKey
+3. **P** uses these parameters to generate a non-extractable `CryptoKey` (`AES-GCM`).
-4. P encrypt the secret with the CryptoKey
+4. **P** encrypts the secret using the `CryptoKey`.
-5. P sends to server the encrypted secret.
-It receives the secret ID
-6. P write in indexedDB of C the iv, seed and secret ID
-7. C generate the CryptoKey from iv and seed and fetch secret from server.
+5. **P** transmits the encrypted secret to the server and receives a temporary `secret_id`.
+6. **P** writes the `iv`, `seed`, and `secret_id` into **C**'s `IndexedDB` storage via a secure cross-origin mechanism.
+7. **C** reconstructs the `CryptoKey` using the local `iv` and `seed`, then fetches the encrypted secret from the server using the `secret_id`.
-8. In RAM, C decrypt the secret with the CryptoKey
+8. **C** decrypts the secret in RAM using the reconstructed `CryptoKey`.

+### Server-Side Ephemeral Storage
+The server does not store secrets in persistent storage.
+Encrypted payloads are held in volatile memory with a **5-minute maximum TTL**.
+If a child origin does not claim the secret within 5 minutes, it is purged automatically.

-### Server's Side
+### Cross-Origin Communication
-The secrets are not stored in the database.
-They are kept in memory for 5min max.
-Normally, secrets should be freched during this time.
-If not, the secret is deleted.
-### How do we write in indexedDB in step 6 ?
-We use iframes to communicate between origins.
-Each time, the origin of sender is checked.
+To write parameters into child storage (Step 6), communication is handled via embedded `iframe` elements using `postMessage`.
+Every incoming message explicitly validates `event.origin` against an allowed list before execution.

-### Consequences
+### Security Consequences
-- If someone wants to get the secret, it must access at same time the Disk of user and the RAM of Server.
-- If the user doesn't finish the sharing secret process, the secret is removed and local crypto is therefore useless.
+- To compromise a secret, an attacker must simultaneously gain access to the **user's local storage/disk** and the **server's volatile RAM** within the 5-minute window.
+- Abandoning the flow midway results in server-side secret deletion, rendering localized parameters useless.

+## Authentication & Key Derivation
-## Main Password & Authentication
+### Main Password & Authentication
-When an account is created in LDAP, the user must change their password on the SSO portal before logging in.
+When an account is provisioned in LDAP, the user sets their password via the SSO portal.
-The authentication payload sent to the server is an Argon2id hash derived from the user's typed password and salted with `auth_salt_${username}`.
+The authentication payload sent over the wire is an **Argon2id** hash derived client-side from the user's password using the salt format `auth_salt_${username}`.

-## Key Derivation & PGP Storage

 ### Key Derivation Strategy
-Upon account unlock or key import, a single Argon2id execution processes the user's passphrase and a 16-byte random salt to generate a **Master HKDF Key**.
+Upon account unlock or key import, a single **Argon2id** computation processes the master passphrase along with a 16-byte random salt to yield a **Master HKDF Key**.

-Using **HKDF** (`SHA-256`), domain-isolated sub-keys are instantly derived without re-executing Argon2id:
+Using **HKDF (SHA-256)**, domain-isolated sub-keys are derived instantly without requiring repeated, computationally expensive Argon2id executions:
-- **PGP Wrapping Key** (`info: "pgp-wrapping-key"`): An AES-GCM 256-bit key used to encrypt the OpenPGP private key at rest (in IndexedDB or server storage).
+- **PGP Wrapping Key** (`info: "pgp-wrapping-key"`): An `AES-GCM 256-bit` key used to encrypt the OpenPGP private key at rest (in IndexedDB or server sync storage).
-- **Local Index + Secret AES Key** (`info: "aes-key"`): An AES-GCM 256-bit key used to encrypt local mail previews, search indexes and provide secret such as cryptpad.
+- **Local Index & Secret AES Key** (`info: "aes-key"`): An `AES-GCM 256-bit` key used for local mail preview encryption, search indexing, and deterministic secret generation.

-## Cryptpad Secret
+## CryptPad Secret Generation
-To eliminate Known-Plaintext Attack (KPA) vectors and avoid storing any Cryptpad seed on disk:
+To eliminate Known-Plaintext Attack (KPA) vectors and avoid persisting any CryptPad seed to disk:

-The Cryptpad secret is generated on the fly by encrypting a fixed static string (`plugin-cryptpad`) with the user's session AES key (`aesKey`), then hashing the output with `SHA-256`.
-Because the session key is unique per user, the resulting 256-bit secret is deterministic for the user but unpredictable to external attackers.
-No extra files or seeds are saved to IndexedDB or the server database.
+The CryptPad secret is derived dynamically in memory by encrypting a fixed static string (`plugin-cryptpad`) using the user's active session key (`aesKey`), followed by a `SHA-256` hashing pass.
+Because `aesKey` is unique to each user session context, the derived 256-bit secret is deterministic for the user while remaining unpredictable to external observers.
+No intermediate seeds or secret tokens are written to disk or sent to the backend database.